 With all the different types of Web Hosting available, it can be confusing as to which one is right for you.
-Do you choose shared hosting, a VPS, or a Dedicated server?
+Do you choose Shared Hosting, Managed VPS Hosting, or a Dedicated server?
 In this article, we will cover the basics of the different types of Web Hosting plans so you can find which type is the right one for you.

 Hosting Platform Analogies